brandonrobertz/SparseLSH/README.md

                 {"redis": {"host": "127.0.0.1", "port": 6379, "db": 0}
             LevelDB:
                 {"leveldb":{"db": "ldb"}}
-                Where "db" specifies the directory to store the LevelDB database.
+                Where "ldb" specifies the directory to store the LevelDB database.
-            Berkeley DB:
+                (In this case it will be `./ldb/`) Berkeley DB:
                 {"berkeleydb":{"filename": "./db"}}
                 Where "filename" is the location of the database file.